Suket

-Suket is a census town, near city of Kota in Kota district in the Indian state of Rajasthan.
-It is well known for mining of natural limestone named kota stone (Yellow & green limestone) and some of the renowned firms like ASI & Gafoor & sons are recognized for both.
-Suket lies on the bank of the AHU river, a tributary of the river Chambal.
+Suket is a census town, near the city of Kota in Kota district in the Indian state of Rajasthan.
+It is well known for mining of Kota Stone a yellow or green limestone.
+Suket lies on the bank of the Ahu river, a tributary of the river Chambal.

 Geography

 Suket is located at 24.65°N 76.03°E. It has an average elevation of 320 metres (1049 feet).